-While we currently have no intention to enter into a collaboration agreement for atuzaginstat, in the future we may consider collaboration arrangements with pharmaceutical or biotechnology companies for the development or commercialization of drug candidates depending on the merits of retaining or divesting some or all commercialization rights.
+We may consider collaboration arrangements with pharmaceutical or biotechnology companies for the development or commercialization of drug candidates depending on the merits of retaining or divesting some or all commercialization rights.
 We will face, to the extent that we decide to enter into collaboration agreements, significant competition in seeking appropriate collaborators.
 Moreover, collaboration arrangements are complex and time-consuming to negotiate, document, implement and maintain.
 We may not be successful in our efforts to establish and implement collaborations or other alternative arrangements should we so chose to enter into such arrangements.
 The terms of any collaborations or other arrangements that we may establish may not be favorable to us.